VA Portland Health Care System

 Subject Reimbursement Forms (10-7078) (421KB, PDF)

 This form is used for payment of subjects taking part in research studies.
 A signed consent form must be turned in before a subject can receive funds for taking part in a research study.
 Fill out the subject reimbursement form for each research subject, making sure that all shaded areas are filled in.
-Please do not include any Social Security numbers.
 Bring the form to Purchasing staff in the Research Service office for signature.
 The research subject then takes the original form to the agent cashier for payment - or, if requested, the check can be mailed directly to their home.

 Intergovernmental Personnel Act (IPA) Agreement